Camera, Lighting, and Set Operations Apprenticeship Intensive: An 8-Week Workforce Training Program.

 Closing Statement

 The Camera, Lighting, and Set Operations Apprenticeship Intensive provides an accessible, practical, and industry-informed entry point into media production careers.
 By combining hands-on technical training with mentorship, production discipline, and workforce preparation, the program equips participants with the tools needed to move from aspiration to action.
 Support for this initiative will help expand opportunity, strengthen the production talent pipeline, and prepare emerging workers for meaningful participation in the creative economy.
+Stay tuned for our footprint at Siggraph 2026

 Comments